XXJones21/Dreamwave-Synthesia/Documentation/Source/Pipeline-chat.md

 **Components:**

 - **ComfyUI Workflow** with:
-    - SDXL-Turbo for rapid iteration
+    - FLUX.1-schnell for rapid iteration
     - ControlNet for composition constraints
     - CLIP interrogator for prompt refinement